LPL Financial LLC Sells 14,996 Shares of Vanguard Small-Cap Value ETF (NYSEARCA:VBR)

-LPL Financial LLC cut its stake in shares of Vanguard Small-Cap Value ETF (NYSEARCA:VBR – Free Report) by 1.4% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,077,461 shares of the company’s stock after selling 14,996 shares during the quarter.
-LPL Financial LLC owned approximately 0.72% of Vanguard Small-Cap Value ETF worth $171,844,000 at the end of the most recent quarter.
+LPL Financial LLC reduced its position in Vanguard Small-Cap Value ETF (NYSEARCA:VBR – Free Report) by 1.4% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 1,077,461 shares of the company’s stock after selling 14,996 shares during the quarter.
+LPL Financial LLC owned approximately 0.72% of Vanguard Small-Cap Value ETF worth $171,844,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds have also bought and sold shares of the company.
-Northwest Capital Management Inc bought a new position in Vanguard Small-Cap Value ETF during the second quarter worth $26,000.
-First Financial Corp IN bought a new position in Vanguard Small-Cap Value ETF during the third quarter worth $29,000.
-PCA Investment Advisory Services Inc. bought a new position in Vanguard Small-Cap Value ETF during the second quarter worth $29,000.
-Impact Partnership Wealth LLC boosted its stake in Vanguard Small-Cap Value ETF by 252.8% during the third quarter.
-Impact Partnership Wealth LLC now owns 187 shares of the company’s stock worth $30,000 after acquiring an additional 134 shares in the last quarter.
-Finally, Deutsche Bank AG bought a new position in Vanguard Small-Cap Value ETF during the first quarter worth $30,000.
+Other institutional investors also recently modified their holdings of the company.
+Bleakley Financial Group LLC boosted its stake in Vanguard Small-Cap Value ETF by 1.6% during the second quarter.
+Bleakley Financial Group LLC now owns 3,812 shares of the company’s stock worth $631,000 after acquiring an additional 61 shares in the last quarter.
+Jackson Creek Investment Advisors LLC boosted its stake in Vanguard Small-Cap Value ETF by 1.7% during the third quarter.
+Jackson Creek Investment Advisors LLC now owns 3,843 shares of the company’s stock worth $613,000 after acquiring an additional 63 shares in the last quarter.
+Winthrop Advisory Group LLC boosted its stake in Vanguard Small-Cap Value ETF by 5.0% during the third quarter.
+Winthrop Advisory Group LLC now owns 1,339 shares of the company’s stock worth $213,000 after acquiring an additional 64 shares in the last quarter.
+Wade G W & Inc. lifted its stake in shares of Vanguard Small-Cap Value ETF by 4.6% in the third quarter.
+Wade G W & Inc. now owns 1,487 shares of the company’s stock valued at $237,000 after buying an additional 65 shares in the last quarter.
+Finally, PFG Investments LLC lifted its stake in shares of Vanguard Small-Cap Value ETF by 3.2% in the second quarter.
+PFG Investments LLC now owns 2,195 shares of the company’s stock valued at $363,000 after buying an additional 69 shares in the last quarter.

 Vanguard Small-Cap Value ETF Stock Performance